knpuniversity/oauth/knpu/client-credentials.rst

 Client Credentials
 ==================

-Brent needs mo' sleeps, so his first goal is to create a single-file PHP script that will use the COOP API to collect his eggs for him.
-With a CRON job, this will let him sleep in every morning.
+Brent needs more sleep, so his first goal is to create a single-file PHP script that will use the COOP API to collect his eggs for him.
+He can set this script to run as a CRON job, and then sleep in every morning!

-To use the COOP API, we just need an access token.
-In OAuth, there are multiple ways to get the access token, based on your situation.
-These are called grant types, and we'll talk about the 3 most important ones.
-For our CRON script, we'll use one called Client Credentials.
-The Client Credentials grant type is the simplest of all the grant types.
-Because it only involves the client and the server, it is perfect for routine service calls like the one in this example.
+OAuth includes a grant type for this called Client Credentials.
+Client Credentials is the simplest of all the grant types.
+It involves only two parties, the client and the server.
+The client makes a direct request to the server, provides the client identifier and secret, and recieves an access token in return.
+The access token is limited to the resources under the control of the client.
+This is perfect for routine service calls such as the one in this example.
+There is no third party or end user in this grant type, which simplifies the exchange.

 This may not *feel* like the OAuth flow you're used to, but we'll get there.

 OAuth Applications
 ------------------